HenriJohansson/cv-website/README.md

+# CV Website

-# React + TypeScript + Vite
+Utilising React + TypeScript and Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This website aims to be the hub for my other projects and showcase some of my basic skills.

+## Some Details regarding the template:

 Currently, two official plugins are available: